DamoM73/turtle_vid_tute/lesson_3.md

 ##################################
 ```

-Follow the instructions in the comments and use your turtle knowledge to draw a house:

-- Remember to apply the DRY principle
+Follow the instructions in the comments and use your turtle knowledge to draw a house.
+Remember to apply the DRY principle